FAQ: 2-Week Wait

 Shady Grove Fertility nurses Karen Calabrese, R.N. and Elizabeth Zapp, R.N. discuss some of the common questions patients ask about the 2-week wait.

-For most patients who undergo fertility treatment, the 2-week wait before you have your beta (pregnancy test) can seem like an eternity.
+The 2-week wait before you have your beta (pregnancy test) can seem like an eternity.
 Each day seems longer than the last, and the question “Am I pregnant?” goes through your mind hundreds of times a day.
 One becomes hyper-aware of your body’s every sensation.
 We all sympathize and wish there was some medical way to make the time shorter or easier for you.
-So we gathered some common questions from our community, gave our nurse educators the opportunity to answer them, and shared them with you in hopes that it helps during this important time.
+We’ve gathered some commonly asked questions, gave our nurse educators the opportunity to answer them, and shared them with you in hopes that it helps during this important time.

 What is the 2-week wait?